ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript.md

 ### Replace interactive components

 AMP has an extensive system of [actions and events](https://amp.dev/documentation/guides-and-tutorials/learn/amp-actions-and-events/) that allow you to handle browser events, taking standard actions on the DOM and mutating the state of AMP components.
 It also includes interactive components like [`amp-bind`](https://amp.dev/documentation/components/amp-bind/) and [`amp-list`](https://amp.dev/documentation/components/amp-list/).
 If you're new to AMP and you're comfortable with JavaScript, it may be easier to simply use `amp-script`.
-For more elaborate interactions, `amp-script` will likely be easier, as discussed here.
+For more elaborate interactions, `amp-script` will likely be easier, as discussed [here](#amp-script-or-amp-bind-and-amp-list).

-**(TODO: insert link)**

 ### Handle server data